 Table 1.
 Life-history, fishery, and modelling parameters used for the simulation.

 Fig. 1.
-Input sample size (x-axis) and effective sample size (Neff; y-axis) for two paramaterizations of the Dirichlet-Multinomial (DM) distribution across varying values for the DM parameter specific to each parameterization.
-The dashed line represents the 1:1 line where the input sample size is the same as the Neff.
+Input sample size (x-axis) and effective sample size (Neff; y-axis) for two paramaterizations of the Dirichlet-multinomial (DM) distribution across varying values for the DM parameter specific to each parameterization.
+The dashed line represents the 1:1 line where input sample size is the same as Neff.

 Fig. 2.
-Comparison of spawning output relative to average unfished levels (top), spawning output (SPB; middle), and fishing intensity (SPR ratio for each year, SPRRt=(1-SPRt)/(1-SPRtarget), where SPRt is the spawning output per recruit if dynamics were determinstic and fishing were conducted indefinitely using the selectivity and fishing mortality rate in year t, and SPRtarget is spawning output per recruit if dynamics were determinstic and fishing was conducted at a target rate, with selectivity fixed at its estimated value in year XXXX, as bottom) for the Pacific hake assessment given four alternative methods of weighting the age-composition data: (i) unweighted (red), (ii) tuned (green); (iii) Dirichlet-Multinomial distribution (blue); and (iv) weight of zero for the age-composition data (black), where for each model we show the maximum likelihood estimates (solid line) and +/- 1 standard error (shaded region).
+Comparison of spawning output relative to average unfished levels (top), spawning output (SPB; middle), and exploitation fraction (catch divided by estimated biomass of ages 3 and older; bottom) for the Pacific hake assessment given four alternative methods of weighting the age-composition data: (i) unweighted (red), (ii) tuned (green); (iii) Dirichlet-multinomial (DM) distribution (blue); and (iv) weight of zero for the age-composition data (black), where for each model we show the maximum likelihood estimates (solid line) and +/- 1 standard error (shaded region).

 Fig. 3.
-Estimated Dirichlet-multinomial variance inflation parameter (top panel) and effective sample size (Neff, bottom panel) from the “linear” parameterization (version #1) of the Dirichlet-Multinomial (DM) distribution implemented in Stock Synthesis shown for three “true sample sizes” (representing an increase in available information from 25 to 400 true samples per year) and three levels of variance inflation (wherein the input sample size provided to Stock Synthsis is 25, 100, or 1000 the true sample size).
+Estimated Dirichlet-multinomial (DM) variance inflation parameter (top panel) and effective sample size (Neff, bottom panel) from the “linear” parameterization (parameterization #1) of the DM distribution implemented in Stock Synthesis shown for three “true sample sizes” (representing an increase in available information from 25, 100, to 400 true samples per year) and three levels of variance inflation (wherein the input sample size provided to Stock Synthesis is 25, 100, or 1000 the true sample size).

 Fig. 4.
-Relative error in parameter estimates across estimation methods (rows; “M-I”: reweighted using the McAllister-Ianelli method; “unweighted”: conventional multinomial treating input as effective sample size; “D-M”: linear-parameterization of the Dirichlet-multinomial distribution) and levels of the inflation factor for the fishery age-composition data in the operating model (columns).
+Relative error in parameter estimates across estimation methods (rows; ” tuned”: using the ratio estimator of the harmonic mean to input sample size; “unweighted”: conventional multinomial treating input as effective sample size; “DM”: linear-parameterization of the Dirichlet-multinomial distribution) and levels of the inflation factor for the fishery age-composition data in the operating model (columns).
 Each panel depicts the maximum likelihood estimates of natural mortality rate (M, y-axis) and average unfished recruitment (ln(R0), x-axis), where colors are used to distinguish estimates.
 We only show results for estimation models where the maximum final gradient was <0.1 (the number of replicates across models is indicated in each panel, where 300 implies that all 100 replicates converged for each of three estimation models), and confirm that results are qualitatively similar if using a different convergence threshold.
 The lower left panel is not plotted because the DM estimation method was not used when the inflation factor was one.